 8.4 Composition of the Board

-Directors shall be voting members in good standing
+Directors shall be Voting Members in good standing.

-The Board shall consist of elected members to a minimum of three (3) and a maximum of fifteen (15) Directors.
+The Board shall consist of elected Members to a minimum of two (2) and a maximum of twelve (12) Directors.

-The Board shall have no more than two (2) directors who hold Corporate membership
+The Board shall have no more than two (2) Directors who hold Corporate Membership

-Every effort should be made to have representation from as many condominiums within the Association’s area as possible within the defined limits of the number of Directors.
+Every effort should be made to have representation from as many residential buildings within the Association’s Boundaries as possible within the defined limits of the number of Directors.

 8.5 Election of a Director

-All Directors and officers shall be elected at the Annual General Meeting for two (2) year term.
-The Board may appoint interim directors and officers to hold positions until the next General Meeting.
+All Directors shall be elected at the Annual General Meeting for two (2) year term.
+The Board may appoint interim Directors to hold positions until the next Annual General Meeting.

 8.5.1 Nominations for Director

-A slate of candidates may be presented, but nominations for Director(s) and officer(s) will also be accepted from the floor at the Annual General Meeting.
+A slate of candidates may be presented, but nominations for Director(s) will also be accepted from the floor at the Annual General Meeting.

 8.5.2 Resignation of a Director

-The office of a Director or officer shall be automatically vacated:
+The office of a Director or Executive shall be automatically vacated:

-if a s/he resigns their office by delivering a written resignation to the Secretary of the Board (effective upon receipt by the Secretary)
+if they resign their office by delivering a written resignation to the Chair or the Secretary of the Board (effective upon receipt by the Chair or Secretary)

-if s/he ceases to be a voting member of the Association
+if they cease to be a Voting Member of the Association

-if s/he fails to attend three (3) consecutive meetings of the Board unless such failure is excused by the Board.
+if they fail to attend three (3) consecutive meetings of the Board unless such failure is excused by the Board.

 8.5.3 Reasons for Removal of a Director

-The Board of Directors may remove from office a Director or officer for one or more of the following reasons:
+The Board of Directors may remove from office a Director for one or more of the following reasons:

 if their conduct is injurious to the character, interests or good order of the Association

-if they commit a breach of confidentiality of proceedings, the By-laws, Polices or Rules and
+if they commit a breach of confidentiality of proceedings, the Bylaws, Polices or Rules and

 Regulations

-if s/he has disrupted meetings or functions of the Association.
+if they have disrupted meetings or functions of the Association.

 8.5.4 Process for Removal of a Director

-The removal of a Director or officer requires that;
+The removal of a Director requires that;

-The vote by the Board to remove the Director or officer shall be by secret ballot and passed by a three fourths (3/4) majority
+The vote by the Board to remove the Director shall be by secret ballot and passed by a three fourths (3/4) majority

 The Executive shall inform the Director or officer by written notice of the reason for the removal

-A registered letter to the last address on the Association’s membership list shall be sent to the director or officer within seven (7) days of the vote
+A registered letter to the last address on the Association’s Membership list shall be sent to the Director within seven (7) days of the vote

-Once expelled, the Director or officer shall have no rights or privileges of a Director.
+Once expelled, the Director shall have no rights or privileges of a Director.

 8.5.5 Running for Public Office

-Any Director or officer who publicly declares intention to run for election or accept an appointment for any political office (municipal, provincial or federal) shall be placed on leave of absence from all positions as a Director or officer or committee member of Eau Claire Community Association until the election process is complete.
-Any question as to whether a Director or officer has publicly declared such an intention shall be determined by the Board.
-If successful, that Director or officer shall thereby be removed from any position with the Association.
-If unsuccessful, that Director or officer may, with Board approval, resume any position with the Association.
+Any Director who publicly declares intention to run for election or accept an appointment for any political office (municipal, provincial or federal) shall be placed on leave of absence from all positions as a Director or committee member of Eau Claire Community Association until the election process is complete.
+Any question as to whether a Director has publicly declared such an intention shall be determined by the Board.
+If successful, that Director shall thereby be removed from any position with the Association.
+If unsuccessful, that Director may, with Board approval, resume any position with the Association.

 8.6 Executive of the Association

 The Executive of the Association is the Chair, Vice Chair, Secretary, and Treasurer.
+They shall be a Member of the Board and are appointed at the Board Meeting following the Annual General Meeting by a majority vote of the Board.

 8.6.1 Duties of the Chair:

-shall preside at all meetings of the association and its Board
+shall preside at all meetings of the Association and its Board

 shall be an ex-officio member of all committees

-is the main spokesperson for the society
+is the main spokesperson for the Association

-files the annual return, records changes in the directors of the organization, amendments in the By-laws and other incorporating documents with Corporate Registry.

 8.6.2 Duties of the Vice Chair